Bennet du ParisExodus

 Biography

-Avalon was eventually destroyed by the mutant Holocaust (the son of an alternate reality Apocalypse), and Exodus was cut off from both the Acolytes and the still-comatose Magneto.
+Avalon was eventually destroyed by the mutant Holocaust of Earth-295, and Exodus was cut off from both the Acolytes and the still-comatose Magneto.
 While seeking to hold on to leadership of the Acolytes, he raised some of their numbers from the dead, including Cortez.
-At one point, his leadership was threatened by Joseph, a clone of Magneto who was thought by many to be the real Magneto.
-Joseph rejected leadership of the Acolytes.
-Exodus later sought Isotope E, a creation of the High Evolutionary which could master the evolutionary process.
-Allied with the High Evolutionary's nemesis the Man-Beast, Exodus fought Quicksilver and the Heroes for Hire.
-He was eventually defeated by the Black Knight.
+At one point, his leadership was threatened by Joseph, a clone of Magneto who was thought by many to be the real Magneto, but Joseph rejected the leadership of the Acolytes.
+Exodus later sought Isotope E, a creation of Herbert Wyndham, AKA High Evolutionary, which could master the evolutionary process.
+Allied with the High Evolutionary’s nemesis the Man-Beast, Exodus fought Pietro Maximoff, AKA Quicksilver, and the Heroes for Hire, but was ultimately defeated and made comatose by the Black Knight, kept that way by Thena of the Eternals and placed in the tomb in which he rested the last time.

 height